-I think it’s SO appropriate that we’re writing this post on the scariest night of the year :) Because if you were to ask most photographers what strikes FEAR in their heart the most on the wedding day, it would be walking into situations where they have no choice but to break out their flash!
+I think it’s SO appropriate that we’re writing this post during the scariest month of the year :) Because if you were to ask most photographers what strikes FEAR in their heart the most on the wedding day, it would be walking into situations where they have no choice but to break out their flash!

 I think a lot of photographers when they start out mistakenly believe that knowing your flash and lighting ONLY comes into play during the reception.
 But the longer you shoot, the more you realize that nothing could be farther from the truth!
 At our weddings this year alone, we broke out our flash for shooting the dress, the getting ready, the ceremony, the family photos, couple portraits, the reception details, and finally all those key moments in the reception.
 In other words, we needed to KNOW our light all throughout the day.

 And I think most photographers know they need to KNOW their light all throughout the day.
 But the idea of learning flash, and even scarier, stopping to break out a flash in the middle of super fast-paced wedding day keeps most people STUCK.
 And that FEAR of flash continues!

 And maybe the biggest fear of all is just not even knowing where you should set your light up to begin with.